 by: Michael Clifford | February 7th, 2013

-Advanced hockey stats have really only begun being prevalent in the hockey writing and fantasy hockey world since the last lockout.
+Advanced hockey stats have only begun being prevalent in the hockey writing and fantasy hockey world since the last lockout.
 This is because writers (and now fantasy hockey owners) wanted to understand why there would be such a variance between a player’s production from year to year.
 Now, there is a wide array of websites where you can research advanced statistics.
 I will provide a list of some of my favorite ones at the end of this piece.

-Before I continue, I want to say that I don’t really lean on advanced stats just yet when formulating my approach to a fantasy hockey season.
+Before I continue, I want to say that I don’t lean on advanced stats when formulating my approach to a fantasy hockey season.
 There are some stats I do factor in (PDO, being one of them and I will discuss that later), but some I don’t really rely on too much.
 There are a variety of reasons:

 - Unlike baseball, a lot of advanced hockey stats are team-dependent.
 Baseball uses individual events e.g. 2-0 Pitch from a lefty, RISP with none out, how does a hitter hitter’s homerun rate vary from park to park and so on.
 In hockey, except for shootouts, there really aren’t very many individual events.
-How do you measure how often a player scores on a two on one?
-The quality of the goaltender, the positioning of the defenceman, the quality of the ice (early or late in a period), whether the puck is rolling or not etc. are all factors that play into how that two on one turns out.
+How do you measure how often a player scores on a two-on-one?
+The quality of the goaltender, the positioning of the defenceman, the quality of the ice (early or late in a period), whether the puck is rolling or not etc. are all factors that play into how that two on one turns out

 - You can’t really just ask “how efficient is Player X on the power-play?”
 The answer is dependent on the players around him, the system of their PP setup, the aggressiveness/passiveness of the penalty kill and so on.
 Obviously, Chris Kunitz (F-PIT) is going to be more proficient on the PP, because of the talent around him; Derick Brassard (F-CBJ) less so.
 This is despite the fact that there is a negligible amount of talent difference between them.